thetotobalgo/ece-webtech-2023-fall-gr04-04/README.md

   * Comments: *Supabase search using websearch*
 * **Use an external API**
   * Grade: *2*
-  * Comments: *We have a little api call to get the waves predictions*
+  * Comments: *We have a little api call to get the waves predictions, really simple data visualisation, unfortunatly, we have only 10 api calls per day*
 * **Resource access control**
   * Grade: *6*
-  * Comments: *We followed the supabase tutorial*
+  * Comments: *We followed the supabase tutorial, the admin page is just front, there is no security check or anything, it was just for the bonus*
 * **Account settings**
   * Grade: *4*
   * Comments: *If we are logged using github, we can't change anything, if we are authentificated via email, we can change password.
 We also add a fake form to modify our name and email*